wickwirew/PureSQL/README.md

 ## Basic Primer

-As a quick intro, here is an basic example.
+As a quick intro, here is a basic example.
 First, in SQL we will create our migrations and our first query.
 ```sql
 -- Located in Migrations/1.sql
 CREATE TABLE todo (